Azure/azure-batch-software-entitlement/walkthrough.md

 ## Selecting Certificates

-The software entitlement service makes use of three digital certificates as follows:
+The software entitlement service makes use of three digital certificates:

-* To digitally sign the generated entitlement token
+* one to digitally sign the generated entitlement token;
-* To encrypt the generated entitlement token
+* one to encrypt the generated entitlement token; and
-* To authenticate the software entitlement service
+* one to authenticate the software entitlement service;

-In production, three different certificates will be used, but for test scenarios you are welcome to use the same certificate for all three.
+In production, three different certificates will be used, but for test scenarios you may want to use the same certificate for all three.

-For each required certificate you will need to know the *thumbprint* of that certificate.
+For each required certificate you will need to know its *thumbprint*.
 The SES tooling is not sensitive to the format of the thumbprint.

 ### Windows